VonHeikemen/devlog/content/tools/how-to-survive-without-multiple-cursors-in-vim.md

 config = load('lualine')
 ```

-Now it's time to refactor.
-I needed to change each `config` option.
-This is how I did it.
+Now it's refactor time.
+I had to change each `config` option and this is how I did it.

 {{ asciinema(id="OUlPjhimpPKIDxEqPJgoxHcYt") }}

 > Ver en [asciinema](https://asciinema.org/a/OUlPjhimpPKIDxEqPJgoxHcYt).

 1. I select the pattern I want to search.
-I go to visual mode and select `config = `.
+Go to visual mode and select `config = `.
 1. I start recording the macro using `<leader>i`.
 1. I replace the old function with `load`.
-1. End the macro pressing `q`.
+1. End the macro by pressing `q`.
 1. Press `n` to go to the next match.
 1. Press `<F8>` to apply the macro.